top of page

 Comprehensive Costing Models

-Cost Plus Pricing: Calculating total production costs, including materials, labor, and overheads, then adding a markup.
+• Cost Plus Pricing: This method calculates total production costs, including materials, labor, and overheads, before adding a markup.

-Value Based Pricing: Setting prices based on the perceived value to the customer, considering factors like quality, reliability, and service.
+• Value-Based Pricing: This approach sets prices based on the perceived value to the customer.
+Factors like quality, reliability, and service play crucial roles.

-Project Based Quotations: Providing detailed quotes that account for all aspects of the project, including design complexity, material selection, and compliance requirements.
+• Project-Based Quotations: Offers detailed quotes considering all aspects of a project, including design complexity, material selection, and compliance requirements.

 Conclusion